skypjack/entt/docs/md/entity.md

 void(entt::registry &, entt::entity);
 ```

-In all cases, listeners are provided with the registry that triggered the
+All listeners are provided with the registry that triggered the notification and
-notification and the involved entity.
+the involved entity.
 Note also that:

-* Listeners for the construction signals are invoked **after** components have
+* Listeners for construction signals are invoked **after** components have been
-  been assigned to entities.
+  created.

 * Listeners designed to observe changes are invoked **after** components have
   been updated.

-* Listeners for the destruction signals are invoked **before** components have
+* Listeners for destruction signals are invoked **before** components have been
-  been removed from entities.
+  destroyed.

 There are also some limitations on what a listener can and cannot do: